mikehardy/buildcache-action/README.md

 - macos-latest hosted runner, warm cache, react-native-firebase app with all modules: 5min 52s (vs 10min)
 - macos-latest hosted runner, warm cache, react-native 0.64 demo app without Flipper: 2min 55s (vs 5min 20s)

+The _first_ build / "cold" cache case will be slower by around 15%, since buildcache does work to determine if it can used the cached object or not.
+On the cache miss case it then delegates to the compiler and stores the object for the next run.

 ## Approach

 This action does these things - if they interact poorly with your project, perhaps they could be altered slightly and made to work better if you propose a PR: